-Five A* – C grades at GCSE including a grade 4/C in English Language.
+Five 9 – 4 (A* – C) grades at GCSE including a grade 4 (C) in English Language.

 If you are interested in joining the College we will arrange a meeting with an experienced subject counsellor who will help you to choose courses that best suit your ambitions and achievements.

+You’ll write various essays requiring skills of analysis, interpretation and debate.
+You will be able to comment on topics like Classic Hollywood cinema from 1930-1990 and American film since 2005, and British film since 1995.
+You will explore technology and cinema-going, cinema viewing and audiences.
+You will also learn practical skills to create your own film products such as storyboards, short films and screenplays.
 Film Studies offers you the exciting chance to spend two years watching, thinking about and perhaps even producing your own sequence of a film.
-You will learn about the film industry and the importance of the audience in the production of films.
 You will also study World cinema and look closely at particular films and look at issues surrounding the films you will study.

 Section A: Hollywood 1930-1990 (comparative study)